arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/02-step.md

 4. Navigate even further down the page and you'll begin to see how these users are interacting with the application throughout the session.

-  Seems like there may be an error or two coming in, which you'll dive into soon.

-> **Tip:** Use the Search tools at the top of the page to help filter the data by a number of different criteria.
+> **Tip:** Use the search tools at the top of the page to help filter the data by a number of different criteria.

 ### Mobile Dashboard